 D.1) The Target End-Point parses the Envelope, applying any necessary encoding, and extracts the Header parameters.

-D.2) If Direct Encryption Mode is indicated in the Headers, then the Target End-Point shall use the credential identifiers in the Headers to obtain the identified Provisioned Symmetric ESData Key or Registered TEF Symmetric Key (as described in clause 8.2.2.2 or 8.5.2.2.3 respectively).
+D.2) If Direct Encryption Mode is indicated in the Headers, then the Target End-Point shall use the credential identifiers in the Headers to obtain the identified Provisioned Symmetric ESData Key or Registered TEF Symmetric Key (as described in clauses 8.2.2.2 or 8.5.2.2.3 respectively).
 The Target End-Point shall use this symmetric key directly as CEK.

 D.3) Otherwise, the Target End-Point shall use the credential identifiers in the Headers to identify an encrypted CEK that can be decrypted by a credential known or available to the Target End-Point.
 The Target End-Point shall obtain that credential and decrypt the encrypted CEK as described in clauses 8.5.2.2.2 (Provisioned Symmetric ESData Key case), 8.5.2.2.3 (TEF case) and 8.5.2.2.4 (Target End-Point Certificate case).
 The Target shall use the resulting CEK for processing the secured payload of the Envelope.
 The Target End-Point may cache the CEK value due to the possibility of that CEK value being used to protect subsequent payloads.